zstanecic/weather_plus/readme.md

 * Added button to open a research web page in order to check for the world-wide Zip Codes.
 * Added the possibility to import / export the Zip Codes from friends.
-* Added possibility to copy the wheather report or the weather forecast to the clipboard.
+* Added possibility to copy the weather report or the weather forecast to the clipboard.
 * Added possibility to listen to the meteorological audio effects, the option also allows the installation / upgrade of the audio effects.
 * Added ability help buttons on the management of Zip Code.
 * Change to the display mode of the window, the menus of nvda are unrestrained when it is open.